 - Student Card – If you’re in education or under 30, apply for an International Student Identity Card which offers many discounts and travel savings.

-- Driving Licence – The RAC website has a clear checklist of driving regulations – check this carefully as there are some specific requirements for driving in Portugal.
+- Driving Licence – The RAC website has a clear checklist of driving regulations in Portugal – check this carefully as there are some specific requirements.
 You’ll need a valid licence with photograph or an International Driving Permit and be over 18.
 You should also be fully insured.

 Luggage For A Visit To Portugal